 The growth of a family business

-Daniel James Callard (1824 – 1903) was born to a prosperous non-conformist family of London bakers.
+Daniel James Callard (1824 – 1903) was born in London to a prosperous non-conformist family.
 Members of the Callard family had been bakers in the metropolis since the seventeenth century, and Daniel Callard became a master baker himself.

 Daniel Callard had entered into partnership with John Carrick Bowser (1828 – 1912), his brother-in-law, by 1855.
 The two men established a wholesale grocery business at St John’s Wood.
 The business initially manufactured infant formula, but began to concentrate on confectionery production from 1861.